winterbe/java8-tutorial/README.md

 Remember the formula example from the first section?
 Interface `Formula` defines a default method `sqrt` which can be accessed from each formula instance including anonymous objects.
 This does not work with lambda expressions.

 Default methods **cannot** be accessed from within lambda expressions.
-The following code does not compile:

 ```java
 Formula formula1 = (a) -> sqrt(a * 100); // Not compile